 On the other hand, most on-demand services do not have ads.
 Netflix does not have ads, nor does Amazon Prime Video.
 Some other services have optional ads – so you can pay more for a no-commercial plan.
-For example, CBS All Access is $5.99 a month with ads, or $9.99 a month for no ads.
+For example, Paramount Plus (previously CBS All Access) is $4.99 a month with ads, or $9.99 a month for no ads.

 Can I watch TV online for free?